foursixnine/dotfiles/README.md

 One problem I currently have, is that I don't want to play too much with `XDG_CONFIG_HOME` which now maps to `~/.config` due to fear of (broken) software that won't respect it however I guess I can try a ix between how FAI handles files and stow + make?

+### Interesting bits

+For `git` I found out that you can use conditional includes, so no need to switch git configs anymore (which solves the problem of wanting to have separate identities for work/normal life)

 ## Apple Macbook Pro Retina (2013)

 Rigisamus is an apple mbp retina, so if you're looking for the configurations